Paklock/HackRF1/Dissecting-the-Temperature-logger.md

 ### Third test
 I placed my Portapack outside, where it cooled down for about 30 minutes (Temperature outside is about 15ºC).

 Back inside, I powered it up and got a first sensor value of 7, which would correspond to -10ºC.
+Portapack's case temp was about 15ºC

 About a minute later the sensor value increased by one, returning 8, which should correspond to -5ºC.
 Portapack's case temp was about 20ºC